adi16697/Data-Analysis-Challenge-For-LALAMOVE/README.md

 9) If instead of the management team, how could we show a dashboard that is useful to the Operations team, who deals with the day-to-day operations and drivers verification(Our driver supply)?

+To find the answers for the SQL questions in the " Answers for SQL.txt " file.

+To find the answers for the questions numbered 5-8 open the The .ipynb file is saved as "Data Analysis Using Python.ipynb"

+The dashboard was made using Tableau and the file is saved as "dashboard" if there is a "1. missing file" popup after opening Tableau select "1.csv" from " Answer for ques 5-8" folder